sanjna1919/pui-homework-template-advanced/final-project/README.md

 Please test this website between the following maximum and minimum screen sizes,
 * Max width (Desktop) = 1440px
 * Min Width (for example, iPad Air) = 820px

+#### Note: I have used image imports for some of the images since using the image paths normally was not working post-deployment.